-We've always had a different way of looking at
+/e've always had a different way of looking at banking and our ability to impact the community.

-community.
 This year simply underscored the importance of our work and reinforced commitment to it going forward.

 We are involved in our communities!